Cosmology of the string derived flipped $SU(5)$: Starobinsky type inflation from no-scale supergravity

 In the next section, we derive the model we described above in string theory within the ``revamped" flipped $SU(5)\times {U(1)}_A$ construction we described in Section~\ref{revamped}.
 As we discussed already, the K\"ahler potential \eqref{staro3} is fixed by an appropriate choice of fields and the main goal of the analysis will be to compute the inflationary superpotential.
 Our strategy is to generate it at a higher non-renormalisable level, via VEVs of $SU(5)\times U(1)$ singlet fields, since this gauge symmetry remains unbroken at the inflation scale.
 Non-trivial VEVs are driven by the anomalous $U(1)_{A}$ cancellation mechanism and are naturally a loop factor below the string scale.
 One may also worry on the relative coefficient ($-1$ in our basis) between the quadratic and cubic term in $W$, in (supergravity) Planck units, implying in general a fine-tuning of the corresponding VEVs.
-Replacing $-1$ by an order one parameter $-\lambda$: \be W= \mu z \left(y-\lambda y^2\right) \ee (the sign is not relevant since it can change by redefining $y\to -y$), the potential will diverge at the boundary $y=1$ but an inflationary period of about 60 e-folds remains present for a range of values of $\lambda$ around unity within about $10^{-3}$~\cite{Ellis:2020lnc}.
+Replacing $-1$ by an order one parameter $-\lambda$: \be W= \mu z \left(y-\lambda y^2\right) \ee (the sign is not relevant since it can change by redefining $y\to -y$), the potential will diverge at the boundary $y=1$ but an inflationary period of about 60 e-folds remains present for a range of values of $\lambda$ around unity within about $10^{-3}$~\cite{Ellis:2020lnc}.\footnote{Note the difference between our model and the one quoted in Ref.~\cite{starobinsky_sugra,Ellis:2013nxa,Ellis:2020lnc}.}